ducktyper-ai/quackverse/quack-showrunner/README.md

 ## 🔌 Integrations

-Quackshowrunner is designed to be the "Backend" of the operation.
-It integrates with:
+Quackshowrunner is the "Backend" of the operation.

-* **Ducktyper:** Our writing and interface layer.
-Quackshowrunner receives signals from Ducktyper via secured webhooks.
+* **Ducktyper:** The writing interface.
+Connects via secured webhooks.
 * **QuackCore:** The shared logic library.
-* **?:** An AI Agent framework powering the MCP Gateway.

 ---

 ## 🤝 Contributing

 This repository follows the **Pedagogical Mandate**.
-If code cannot be understood by a junior developer, it is refactored.

 1. **Documentation First:** No PR is merged without updating the Docusaurus docs.
 2. **Idempotency:** Setup scripts must run safely multiple times without breaking the state.